sewerynstawiarski/GitHub-API-WebClient/GitHubApiWebClient/README.md

 http://localhost:8080/user/{USERNAME}/repositories

 <ins>**Testing**</ins>
-1._testGetRepositories()_
-test checks if WebClient correctly connects to API and retrieve list of Repositories and Branches for the user.
-Response is printed in the terminal.
-2._testGetBranches()_
-test checks if WebClient correctly connects and retrieve list of branches with sha of the last commit, from GitHub API.
-Response is printed in the terminal.
+**1. services.unit.GitHubClientImplTest**

+1.1_ testListRepositories()_

+This test uses webTestClient to simulate a connection from a user.
+It checks if the application answers with the correct status and body.

+1.2._ testListRepositoriesNotFound()_

+This test uses webTestClient to simulate a connection from a user with the wrong name of the GitHub account.
+It checks if the application response matches the guidelines.

+**2. services.integration.GitHubClientImplIntTest**

+2.1 _testListRepositoriesWithWireMock()_

+This test uses wireMock to mock an external server.
+It checks if the application correctly deals with the answer from an external API by checking if a new object was properly created.

 </div>